Over 100 Injured In Clashes Between Eritrean Protesters, Israeli Police In Tel Aviv

-(MENAFN- Famagusta Gazette) More than 100 people were injured in violent clashes between Eritrean protesters and the Israeli police in Tel Aviv on Saturday, said Israeli emergency services.
+JERUSALEM, Sept 3 (NNN-MA'AN) – Over 100 people were injured, in violent clashes between Eritrean protesters and the Israeli police in Tel Aviv yesterday, said the Israeli emergency services.

-The clashes initially broke out in the morning between supporters of the Eritrean government and opponents who gathered near a club to protest at an event that was set to host by the Eritrean embassy.
+The clashes initially broke out in the morning, between supporters of the Eritrean government and opponents, who gathered near a club, to protest an event set to host by the Eritrean embassy.

 The violence quickly escalated, with some protesters turning against Israeli police forces who came to intervene.

-Footage on social media showed the incident took place near the club, where the venue's windows were smashed, and police cars and stores vandalized.
+Footage on social media showed the incident took place near the club, where the venue's windows were smashed, and police cars and stores vandalised.

-“Large police force ... are continuing to operate in the Tel Aviv area in order to stop the violence and the disturbance,” the police said in a statement posted on social media platform X, formerly known as Twitter.
+“Large police force ... are continuing to operate in the Tel Aviv area, in order to stop the violence and the disturbance,” the police said in a statement, posted on social media platform X.

-Israeli Prime Minister Benjamin Netanyahu is receiving regular updates on the situation and instructed the national security minister and the police commissioner“to act to restore public order,” noted a statement released by the Prime Minister's Office. ■ Author
+Israeli Prime Minister, Benjamin Netanyahu, receives regular updates on the situation and instructed the national security minister and the police commissioner“to act to restore public order,” noted a statement released by the Prime Minister's Office.– NNN-MA'AN

 Legal Disclaimer: